hoprnet/ct-research/ct-dApp/README.md

 export HOPR_NODE_1_WS_URL="ws://${HOPR_NODE_1}:13305"
 export HOPR_NODE_1_API_KEY='%th1s-IS-a-S3CR3T-ap1-PUSHING-b1ts-TO-you%'

-python -m ct --logf <log-folder> --logn log-filename --latcount <max_latency_count>
+python -m ct --plotf <plot-folder> --latcount <max_latency_count>
 ```

 #### Comments:
 - ```python -m ct --help``` provide a descrition of each parameter.
-- The ```log-folder``` is the place where all text logs and images are generated.
+- The ```plot-folder``` is the place where all the generated plots are stored.
 It has a default value that is ```.```.
-It is highly recommanded to specify a different folder.
+It is highly recommended to specify a different folder.
 At runtime, the specified folder will be created if necessary.

 ### Configuration of Environment Variables
 This program requires two environment variables to be set.
 If either of these environment variables is not set, the program will exit with an error.